 What impacts cell outcomes?

 What determines whether cells damaged by toxicity will completely recover or die?
 Can we influence this?
 To some extent, yes.
-We can support our body’s ability to detoxify (US/CA) and to neutralize free radicals.
-We can support the process of bio-transformation (A.K.A. detoxification) and get optimal amounts of antioxidants to help the body to weather environmental stressors.
+We can support our body’s ability to remove waste products (US/CA) and to neutralize free radicals.
+We can support the process of bio-transformation and get optimal amounts of antioxidants to help the body to weather environmental stressors.

 How this looks in real life

 About 96% of a normal dose of acetaminophen is bio-transformed to non-toxic metabolites by a normal liver process called conjugation.
 About 4% of the acetaminophen oxidizes to a toxic metabolite, but the body can use antioxidants to excrete it.
 Poor conjugation, a lack of antioxidants or sluggish elimination are problematic.
 They can result in cells being damaged or killed by toxic metabolites that remain in the body.

 The importance of antioxidant polyphenols

 Eating well may help us avoid the negative scenario above.
 The Institute for Functional Medicine asserts that polyphenols (like those in Flor-Essence7US/CA) rev up conjugation.
 Known as CYP450 metabolism to practitioners, this is what bio-transforms waste products in the liver.
 They say “consuming more antioxidant nutrients